Examples

 Git hooks not configured

 Each check returns a status (pass or fail) with actionable details.
-In practice, /doctor detects 80% of configuration problems in under 5 seconds.
+In practice, /doctor detects many problems in under 5 seconds.

 If you encounter installation issues, start with the installation tutorial then launch /doctor to validate each step.